Skip to main content

 Male Infertility

 Dr. Jones: Now, we haven't talked about sperm yet but please, let me take that opportunity.
 We know that men as they get older have abnormal sperm too.
-So, aging and sperm isn't good for sperm and there are diseases that are more common as men age.
+So, aging and sperm aren't good for sperm and there are diseases that are more common as men age.
 So sperm quality goes down with age but usually not dramatically until men are a little bit older into their late 40s, 50s, and 60s.
 So, there is that issue.
 That's the chromosomal issue that people are worried about.

 Clearly women as they get older have an older body.
 They have more hypertension.
 They may have more diabetes.
 They have issues that make them more likely to have complications in pregnancy.
 All of those go up with age but mostly those things you can get around with a good doctor and a good hospital.

-Interviewer: So, not too much to worry about there generally.
+Interviewer: So, not too much to worry about there, generally.

 Dr. Jones: Generally.
 Now, the good news for those people who would use the technology is that we have technology that's less invasive to pick up those genetic defects that increase with age.
 So, women who are older, who manage to get pregnant and manage to stay pregnant can do some early screening and make decisions about continuing a pregnancy if they find that they have a genetic defect.

-Interviewer: So, for that couple that may come into your office, it sounds like it's a case by case basis, really.
+Interviewer: So, for that couple that may come into your office, it sounds like it's a case-by-case basis, really.

 Dr. Jones: It is.

 Interviewer: And it sounds like getting pregnant is the hardest part.
-The other issues not so much.
+The other issues are not so much.

 Dr. Jones: Getting pregnant and staying pregnant.